Kagigz/codingAIworkshops/workshop3/stepbystep-en.md

 - Click on *Create a Resource* (top left)
 - Search for Computer Vision and create a new Computer Vision service
 - Choose a name, subscription, location and resource group, and make sure to select F0 as pricing tier
-- Click on create, and once the resource is deployed go to it and grab one of your subscription keys (*keys* tab)
+- Click on create, and once the resource is deployed go to it and grab one of your subscription keys (*Keys* tab)

 ## Calling the Computer Vision API from the web app

-We want the Computer Vision API to be called when the image is submitted
+We want the Computer Vision API to be called when the image is submitted, so we create a method that we call when the OK button is clicked.

 ```
 handleOK = (url) => {